-The president of the Balearic Government has announced her intention to “update and modernise” the General Tourism Law.
+Balearic Government to "update and modernise" the General Tourism Law. image: Wikipedia

 The president of the Balearic Government, Francina Armengol, announced today, October 13, her intention to “open an intense debate” on the General Tourism Law to “update and modernise it” to “take on future challenges” in terms of tourism in the Community.

 Armengol has recognised that the measure on the change of uses of tourist establishments “has not worked” and that “some things will have to be rethought.”